GAM-67 Crossbow

 The GAM-67 Crossbow was a turbojet-powered anti-radar missile built by Northrop's Ventura Division, the successor to the Radioplane Company who developed the Crossbow's predecessor, the Q-1 target drone.
+The Crossbow was intended to be carried by and launched from strategic bombers of the United States Air Force (USAF); The program was cancelled in 1957.
+The WS-121B Longbow was a larger and faster follow-on missile but was also ultimately cancelled in the late 1960s or early 1970s.

-Development
+Development and cancellation

 In the late 1940s, the Radioplane Company developed a set of prototypes of the Q-1 target series, which used pulsejet or small turbojet engines.
 Although the Q-1 series was not put into production as a target, it did evolve into the USAF RP-54D / XB-67 / XGAM-67 Crossbow anti-radar missile, which was first flown in 1956.
 It was also considered as a platform for reconnaissance, electronic countermeasures, and decoy roles.

 The Crossbow had a cigar-shaped fuselage, straight wings, a straight twin-fin tail, and an engine inlet under the belly.
 It was powered by a Continental J69 turbojet engine, with 4.41 kN (450 kgf/1,000 lbf) thrust.
 Two Crossbows could be carried by a Boeing B-50 Superfortress bomber, while four Crossbows could be carried by a Boeing B-47 Stratojet bomber.
+While under-development and prior to being assigned the "GAM-67" designation, the Crossbow was known as the WS-121A.

 The Crossbow's speed was not enough to allow it to get far ahead of the launching bomber before it ran out of fuel.
-Only 14 Crossbows were built before the program was cancelled in 1957, in favor of the Longbow, essentially a supersonic version of the same concept.
-Longbow was eventually cancelled as well.
-None of the alternative roles were taken up either, with all work on the concept ending in 1960.
-However, it did point the way to the range of missions that would be performed by UAVs in later decades.
+Only 14 Crossbows were built before the program was cancelled in 1957.

+WS-121B Longbow

+Following cancellation, work shifted to the WS-121B Longbow, essentially a supersonic version of the Crossbow.
+The Longbow was a very long-range air-launched missile planned to be carried by the B-52 Stratofortress; Longbow was cancelled as well at some time in the 1960s.
+The Longbow could be equipped with either conventional or nuclear warheads, with the B-52 being capable of carrying up to twenty at one time.
+The missile was allegedly capable of engaging both ground and air targets and would have had a range of up to 300 mi, though it is unclear how such a missile would have been guided against aerial targets out to such ranges.
+The Longbow never received an "official" designation (unlike the GAM-67 Crossbow).